 Scalloped Sweet Potatoes are one of the best side dishes to have during the holiday season.
 The potatoes are thinly sliced and soaked in the creamiest garlic buttery sauce and loaded with cheese.

-This Scalloped Sweet Potatoes recipe can easily satisfy the whole family.
-This dish is very simple and easy to make which is really perfect especially during holiday preparations when schedules are quite hectic.
+This Scalloped Sweet Potatoes Casserole can easily satisfy the whole family.
+The dish is very simple and easy to make, which is really helpful during the busy and hectic holiday preparation schedule.

-Cheese and spuds are already such a bomb combination and this recipe just takes it to the next level by baking it with a generous amount of milk and sautéed herbs.
-Loaded with three types of cheese, this dish is extraordinarily savory and mouthwatering.
+Cheese and spuds are already such a perfect combination!
+However, this casserole just takes it to the next level by baking it with a generous amount of milk and sautéed herbs.
+Also, it is loaded with three types of cheeses to make it extra creamy!
+Simply put, this dish is extraordinarily savory and mouthwatering.

 I love baking it and sharing it with my neighbors and friends.
 That is why I am also sharing this recipe with you and I hope you have a good time making and eating it as much as I did.